 DISCLAIMER: This content is provided for informational purposes only and is not intended as legal, accounting, tax, HR, or other professional advice.
 You are responsible for your own compliance with laws and regulations.
 You should contact your attorney or other relevant advisor for advice specific to your circumstances.

 Restaurant management software is always changing and evolving — just like the restaurant industry itself.

 Restaurateurs are demanding features that didn’t exist 20 years ago.
-The simplest system - a point of sale to get orders to the kitchen quickly and efficiently — is now being replaced by all-in-one technology platforms that offer not just point-of-sale, but online ordering, loyalty, gift cards, CRM, and more.
+The straightforward point-of-sale system — designed to get orders to the kitchen quickly and efficiently — is now being replaced by all-in-one technology platforms that offer not just point-of-sale, but online ordering, loyalty, gift cards, CRM, and more.

 The First Restaurant POS Systems

-The POS could get orders to the kitchen in a regulated fashion and provide the customer with a clean, error-free customer receipt that included the correct tax and allowed guests to see exactly what they ordered and the total cost of the meal.
-At the end of the day, what these systems really offered restaurant owners was the ability to calculate how much money should go into the bank vs. how much money should stay in the cash register.
+The advantage of these early POS systems was that for the first time, restaurant owners had the ability to calculate how much money should go into the bank versus how much money should stay in the cash register.
 The simplest things that we take for granted now in a POS system were seen as innovative at the time.